Giants pitchers scatter 8 hits, beat Rockies for sweep

 TRAINER’S ROOM

 Rockies: IF/OF Chris Owings underwent X-rays on his left thumb that were negative.
-Owings, who was placed on the injured list on Saturday, will have an additional MRI test when the team returns to Denver on April 15. … Rockies manager Bud Black is pleased by the status of LHP Kyle Freeland (strained shoulder), who has progressed to playing catch after being out since spring training.
+Owings, who was placed on the injured list on Saturday, will have an additional MRI test when the team returns to Denver on April 15. … Black is pleased by the status of LHP Kyle Freeland (strained shoulder), who has progressed to playing catch after being out since spring training.
 “He’s great for our club, just his presence around,” Black said.
 “We’re all encouraged by the progress that he’s made over the last couple of weeks.
 Now to the point where he’s got a ball in his hand and he’s playing catch.
 It’s good to have him here.”

 Giants: Buster Posey was given the day off to rest. … RHP Reyes Moronta (right flexor strain) was placed on the 10-day Injured List. … OF Jaylin Davis was recalled and placed on the 60-day IL with left knee patella tendinitis. … OF LaMonte Wade was recalled from the alternate training site.